sonatype-nexus-community/DevAudit/README.md

     * Visual Studio 2015.
 2. Clone the DevAudit repository from https://github.com/OSSIndex/DevAudit.git

-3. Run the `build.cmd` script in the root DevAudit directory.
+3. From a visual Studio 2015 or ,NETRun the `build.cmd` script in the root DevAudit directory.
 DevAudit should compile without any errors.

 4. Run `./devaudit --help` and you should see the DevAudit version and help screen printed.